-The Support Coordinator monitors the implementation of the participant's Life Span Plan on a monthly basis.
-At least once each calendar quarter, the Support Coordinator will conduct a face to face interview with the participant.
-The Support Coordinator must conduct at least two of the face to face interviews in the participant's home, during which the plan is reviewed with the participant, his/her or guardian, if applicable, and/or appropriate team participants to assess their satisfaction with the services provided and to review how the participant is progressing with the attainment of his/her stated priority outcomes.
+The Support Coordinator monitors the implementation of the participant's person-centered plan on a monthly basis.
+At least once each calendar quarter, the Support Coordinator will conduct a face-to-face interview with the participant.
+The Support Coordinator must conduct at least two of the face-to-face interviews in the participant's home, during which the plan is reviewed with the participant, his/her or guardian, if applicable, and/or appropriate team participants to assess their satisfaction with the services provided and to review how the participant is progressing with the attainment of his/her stated priority outcomes.